theCampel/BBC-Radio-4U/README.md

 # BBC-Radio-4U

 BBC-Radio-4U is an interactive audio application that generates and plays dialogues based on news articles and music tracks.
-It uses OpenAI's text-to-speech capabilities to create a dynamic audio experience with real-time visualization.
+It uses OpenAI's text-to-speech capabilities to create a dynamic audio experience with real-time visualisation.

 ## Features